The Abelian Sandpile Model on Fractal Graphs: Boundary Growth

+\begin{proof} We need ${n \ge 4}$ in order for $v_0$ to topple and for $r_n$ to be positive.
+The following argument holds for~${n \ge 4}$.

-\begin{proof} If we place the maximum stable number of grains on all vertices of $V_{R-1}$ and then add one grain of sand to $v_0$, we guarantee a toppling into a vertex of distance $R$.
-Thus we have an upper bound on the number of grains of sand, $N$, needed for the grains of sand to reach diameter $R$:
+The maximum number of chips on a stable vertex~$v$ is~${\deg(v) - 1}$.
+If we fix an~$r$ and place the maximum stable number of chips on all vertices of~$V_{r-1}$, by adding one additional chip to~$v_0$ we guarantee a toppling into a vertex of distance~$r$.
+Thus given~$r_n$, we have an upper bound on the number of chips originally stacked on~$v_0$,